Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Introduction

-\begin{itemize} \item \textbf{Decoupled teaching and solving:} A model's ability to generate effective "stepping stones" for hard problems is distinct from its ability to solve them.
-Self-generated problems \textit{expand the learning frontier}, enabling progress on hard problems where direct RL training fails.
-While the base model has the capacity to propose useful questions, meta-RL is essential to sharpen this noisy distribution into a reliable learning signal.
+Empirically, while direct training on the hard dataset fails, \emph{the teacher in our framework learns to generate useful questions that get the student ``unstuck'' on the hard dataset, without actually seeing the hard problems}.
+Our main contributions, supported by an extensive multi-seed empirical study and ablations (over 600 runs), are the following: \begin{itemize} \item \textbf{Decoupled teaching and solving:} A model's ability to generate effective ``stepping stones" for hard problems is distinct from its ability to solve them.
+Self-play can exploit this asymmetry to generate problems that \textit{expand the learning frontier}, enabling progress where direct RL fails.
+While the base model has the capacity to propose useful questions, meta-RL sharpens this noisy distribution into a reliable learning signal.

-\item A \textbf{proof-of-concept of self-generated curricula} with \algoname (\textbf{S}elf-\textbf{O}ptimization via \textbf{A}symmetric \textbf{R}L), an asymmetric teacher-student framework that rewards the teacher for student progress on hard problems.
-With \texttt{Llama-3.2-3B-Instruct}, on hard subsets of MATH and HARP, self-generated problems improve performance (e.g., 4$\times$ pass@1 and 2$\times$ pass@32 on MATH, 2$\times$ pass@1 and 1.5$\times$ pass@32 on HARP).
-These problems also transfer to unlock learning on hard datasets that they were not optimized for. \item \textbf{Grounded rewards over intrinsic rewards:} Grounding teacher rewards in student progress on real problems improves performance over intrinsic rewards common in self-play, which are prone to instability and collapse of question diversity.
+\item \textbf{Proof-of-concept of self-generated curricula} with \algoname (\textbf{S}elf-\textbf{O}ptimization via \textbf{A}symmetric \textbf{R}L), an asymmetric self-play framework that rewards the teacher for student progress on hard problems.
+On hard subsets of MATH and HARP, self-generated problems improve performance (e.g., 4$\times$ pass@1 and 2$\times$ pass@32 on MATH, 2$\times$ pass@1 and 1.5$\times$ pass@32 on HARP).
+These problems also transfer to unlock learning on datasets that they were not optimized for. \item \textbf{Mitigating self-play collapse with grounded rewards:} Grounding teacher rewards in student progress on real problems improves performance over intrinsic rewards common in self-play, which are prone to instability and collapse of question diversity.

-\item \textbf{Question structure over solution correctness}: Problem structure and difficulty calibration matter more for escaping plateaus than answer correctness; generated questions provide useful gradient signal even when the majority of answers are incorrect.